CSCfi/csc-user-guide/CONTRIBUTING.md

 ## Making changes using pull requests in the web GUI

 In the master branch, navigate to the page you want to edit, click the pen-logo at the top right and once ready, at the bottom choose "Create new branch from this commit and start a pull request".
 If you wish to edit already existing branch, first change to the correct branch in the "branch" button on upper left, next to the path to the file.
+If you found an error in the pull request of your own branch, you can commit to it directly instead of creating another pull request (the two choices at the bottom).

 ## Making changes using pull requests on the command line